ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

     | city_card City Card  | city_card City Card |
     |  -                   | research_center City|

 3. `fly` - This rule flies the player from one city to the city whose card player possess in their hand.
 Player `P` can fly from their current location `C` to location `C'` when they possess a city card of location `C'`.
-When this rule fires, player will be relocated to city `C'` and will no longer possess the city card in their hand.
+When this rule fires, the player will be relocated to city `C'` and will no longer possess the city card in their hand.

     | LHS (Pre-conditions) | RHS (Added Effects) |
     | -------------------- | ------------------- |